 Supporters: Parks millage would end era of “spit-shine and chewing gum” maintenance

 A coalition in Grand Rapids wants voters to approve a dedicated millage for city parks in November.

 The campaign to get people to vote for the millage kicked off in an abandoned wading pool at a city park.
 It’s not safe anymore and will be torn up this fall.
 There’s no money to replace it.

-Jenn Gavin watches her three year old, Milo, playing on the other side of a chain link fence around the empty pool.
+Jenn Gavin watches her three year old, Milo, playing on the other side of a chain-link fence around the empty pool.
 She says they walk to this park regularly.

-“My son was able to enjoy the wading pool one season before it closed and now every time we come to this park he asks where the water is,” Gavin said, “I grew up in a city with really great parks and I just don’t think Grand Rapids has that.
+“My son was able to enjoy the wading pool one season before it closed and now every time we come to this park he asks where the water is,” Gavin says.
+“I grew up in a city with really great parks and I just don’t think Grand Rapids has that.
 It’s very important to me.”

 Faber says having a dedicated millage means parks won’t rely on the city’s dwindling general fund.